soundwanders/greatgatsby/README.md

 2.  **`/src/assets`**: This directory holds all media files such as images, icons and illustrations (svgs, pngs, etc).

 3.  **`./components/common`**: This directory holds all 'common' components, which are reusable elements like Containers and Buttons.

+5.  **`./components/nav`**: This directory holds all navigation elements such as the navbar, side bar, and nav links.

 4.  **`./components/sections`**: This directory holds all of the page section components, which are imported into 'pages' directory to build the site.